-Recommendation 16: An Innovation Project, based upon learning from this initial Study, may be initiated in order to gather further insight into the technical and
+Recommendation 16: An Innovation Project, based upon learning from this initial Study, may be initiated in order to gather further insight into the technical and practical solutions which can be tested at more sites.
+The Project could be scoped to also tackle the regulatory and commercial market structural issues which will also need to be overcome to bring heat recovery and use into mainstream application.
 Future Consideration